Drinking culture of Korea: Korean New Year

+Upon the new year, Koreans consumed soju to drive out disease and bad spirits.

 Daeboreum

-The 15th day of the New Year in the Korean calendar (lunisolar) is a traditional Korean holiday.
-Many attend moon-viewing events all over the country for the new year's first full moon.
-On that night, Koreans drink Daeboreium or "ear-quickening wine" in hopes of hearing good news quickly for the next year.
-While children do not drink the alcohol they are encouraged to place their lips to the glass, then pour the wine in a chimney to deter sickness and vaporization.
-Each region gave their own name to the beverage.
+The 15th day of the new year in the Korean calendar is a traditional holiday named Daeboreum.
+Many people attend moon-viewing events all over the region for the new year's first full moon.
+On that night, Koreans drink wine in hopes of receiving good news quickly for the next year.
+While children do not drink, they are encouraged to place their lips on the cup, then pour the wine down a chimney to deter sickness and vaporization.